estella98/SteamRecommenderSystem/README.md

 ## Models
 Models could be found inside of the Recommender_Model folder

-* Cotent - based Filtering
+* Popularity based
 * Collaborative filtering by TuriCreate
 * ALS-based recommender

 ## Data supplement
-Originally I wrote two Python Scripts to get more sepecific tags of each game which could be used as a supplement to compute game similarities.
+Originally I wrote two Python Scripts to get more sepecific tags of each game which could be used as a supplement to compute game similarities and build content-based model.
 However, according to the robots.txt document, Steam does not grant permission to scrape data at https://steamdb.info/
 I will try to collect this piece of data from Steam Web API, or extracting the data from the exisiting [dataset](https://steam.internet.byu.edu/) online.